antoineraulin/sentry-horn/Pods/EVReflection/README.md

 ####Arrays with nullable objects
 For arrays with nullable objects like [MyObj?] the protocol EVArrayConvertable is required. see WorkaroundsTests.swift

+####Swift Dictionaries
+For Swift Dictionaries (and not NSDictionary) the protocol EVDictionaryConvertable is required.
+See WorkaroundsTests.swift

 ## License